C.J. Abrams Player Props: Nationals vs. Rockies

-The Washington Nationals and C.J.
-Abrams, who went 2-for-3 last time out, battle Jose Urena and the Colorado Rockies at Coors Field, Friday at 8:40 PM ET.
+C.J.
+Abrams -- 3-for-5 with two triples and three RBI in his last game -- will be in action for the Washington Nationals versus the Colorado Rockies, with Austin Gomber on the hill, on April 8 at 8:10 PM ET.

-In his last game, he had two hits (going 2-for-3) against the Rockies.
+In his previous game, he racked up three RBI (going 3-for-5 with two triples) against the Rockies.

 C.J.
 Abrams Game Info & Props vs. the Rockies